Relacibo/hyprmcsr/docs/010-prismlauncher.md

 This is the recommended way to launch Minecraft from automation scripts.

 > **Note:** For the wrapper command to be reliably updated in your PrismLauncher instance, PrismLauncher must not be running while the wrapper is being set.
 If PrismLauncher is open, it may overwrite or ignore changes made to the instance configuration file.
 Always close PrismLauncher before running the setup script or before starting your profile to ensure the wrapper command is applied correctly.

+## Download Mods

+You can easily download and update all recommended mods and helper tools for your Minecraft instance using [modcheck](https://github.com/tildejustin/modcheck).
+See: [Modcheck](https://github.com/Relacibo/hyprmcsr/blob/main/docs/jar-download.md#modcheck) for details and instructions.